vishnuvasan/RelocationSweden/Sweden_Mermaid.md

 	You->>You: Sweden is a Digital Nation.
 All Payments in Cards Even Groceries.
 No Cash Required.
 Dont Change in Forex You->>You: Pack Your Bags.
 Brace Yourself for a Beautiful Journey.
 Board the Airline.
 You are up for one Hell of a Ride

+	You->>Employers: Goto Your Office 1st Day, Meet and Greet You->>You: Sweden is a Highly Introverted Country.
+So Better Know Your Manners.

+	You->>SkatteVerket: Apply for a Swedish Personal Number.
+Without this, You cannot even Open a Bank Account in Sweden(Except SEB after Multiple Failed Attempts)
+	SkatteVerket->>You: Application Received and Wait for 6 to 18 Weeks SkatterVerket->>You: Swedish Personal Number Granted
+	You->>SkatteVerket: Book Appointment for Swedish ID Card.
+De Facto Authentication for European Standards You->>SkatteVerket: Visit Skatteverket, Furnish Your Details.
+	SkatteVerket->>You: Application Received.
+Wait for 4 to 6 Weeks
+	You->>You: Swedish ID Card Received.
+Hurray!
+You are a Swede Now You->>Bank: Book an Appointment for Opening a Bank Account in Swedbank or Handelsbanken or SEB.

 	participant Airways
 	participant MigrationsVerket
 	participant Consulate